home-assistant/home-assistant.io/source/_integrations/triggercmd.markdown

 All of your TRIGGERcmd commands should show up as **switch** devices.
 You can change the rooms of your devices or press **finish** to leave them without rooms.

 Using the switch will trigger the respective command.
-If you have **Allow parameters** enabled, your command will run with and "on" or "off" parameter depending on whether you flip the switch in Home Assistant on or off.
+If you have **Allow parameters** enabled, your command will run with an "on" or "off" parameter, depending on whether you flip the switch in Home Assistant on or off.